TAKBEDILNDASMU/dicoding-gulita-backend/README.md

-Okay, here's a minimal README.md for your Hapi.js user registration API project:

-Markdown

 # Hapi.js User Registration API

 A minimal API built with Hapi.js for user registration.
 This project demonstrates a basic setup using ES Modules, structured directories, and pnpm.